michaelangelo-kodjoe/TV_shows_ML_Analysis/README.md

 ## Description of the analysis phase of the project

-* Compare emotion frequencies between different tv shows reviews metrics.
+* Compare emotion frequencies between different tv shows meta score.
 This should give us an overview of the data we obtained and if it has a potential for good prediction.
 * Creating regression model to predict tv show critics score based on emotion words frequencies with artificial neural networks and linear regression.
-This should give us answer how each of the emotion frequency affects the meta critic score and if this effect is statistically significant (if linear).
+This should give us answer how each of the emotion frequency affects the meta critic score.
-* Then, neural artifical network model will be created to see if more complex relationships between emotion frequencies exist and we could use them to predict the meta critic score.
+* Then, neural artifical network model was created to see if more complex relationships between emotion frequencies exist and we could use them to predict the meta critic score.
-* Also, support vector machine model will be created, which should be faster to train than ANN but should give similar accuracy.
+* Also, random forest model was created, which should be faster to train than ANN but should give similar accuracy.

 ## Description of the tool(s) that will be used to create final dashboard, Description of interactive element(s)

-* Our final dashboard will be made with Tableu.
+* Our final dashboard is made with Tableu.
-* Interactive element: Table with tv shows reviews that can be filtered and histogram with frequencies of the emotions will shown for it, PCA plot that shows the name of the tv show when cursor is placed on it.
+* Interactive element: PCA plot that shows the name of the tv show when cursor is placed on it.

 checkout: [Link to slide show with the project description](https://docs.google.com/presentation/d/1-XUbWYdJ5RLEgE5cJGqF8EMfjUlFZJgu3gpEb6eA8Jo/edit#slide=id.g13b592af808_0_18)